San Antonio ~ Best of Texas

 We dine as a group at Tower of the Americas.
 The 750-foot-tall tower provides the most spectacular view of the Alamo City.
 Enjoy the gorgeous panorama from the revolving Chart House Restaurant.

 Day 6 – A visit to San Antonio Shoemakers (SAS) factory and general store wraps up our San Antonio sights.
 SAS is a family-owned business, proudly handcrafting shoes in the USA.
-The general stop exudes turn-of-the-century charm with antiques and Americana novelties.
+The general shop exudes turn-of-the-century charm with antiques and Americana novelties.

 Bid farewell to San Antonio, and travel west to El Paso.
 Overnight accommodations in El Paso.